 She liked her current job and enjoyed the whole process of preparation for UPSC CSE along with the full-time job.

 Aparna Ramesh IAS says “I didn’t see any point in quitting my job to prepare for the exam, so I decided to balance both.
-It was my decision to strategize my performance and focus on the subjects I have studied.
-Since I had limited time, my strategy was to focus on preparation.
-I studied only those components which were relevant for the exam.
+It was my decision to strategize my performance and focus on the subjects I have studied”.

 - In 2020, she cracked the UPSC CSE on her second attempt.

-- She analyzed her mistakes by solving mock tests which helped her a lot in qualifying the second attempt of the IAS exam.
+- She analyzed her mistakes by solving a number of mock tests before UPSC which helped her a lot in qualifying for the second attempt of the IAS exam.

-- She stayed up to date with current events and made notes each day.
+- She stayed up to date with current affairs and made notes each day.

-Aparna Ramesh IAS strategized both the things really well and planned in such a way that she never felt burdened while enjoying the journey of India’s toughest exam.
+She strategized both things really well and planned in such a way that she never felt burdened while also enjoying the journey of India’s toughest exam.

 Aparna Ramesh IAS chose Anthropology as she was interested in studying different cultural backgrounds, human societies, and their development.